ibm-cloud-docs/containers/cs_storage.md

     ```
     {: screen}

-6.  {: #app_volume_mount}To mount the persistent volume claim to your deployment, create a configuration file.
+6.  {: #app_volume_mount}To mount the PVC to your deployment, create a configuration file.
 Save the configuration as a `.yaml` file.

     ```
     apiVersion: apps/v1beta1